scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

-PHCpack prototyped the first algorithms to compute a numerical irreducible decomposition of the solution set of a polynomial system. phcpy aims to bring the algorithms of numerical algebraic geometry into the computational ecosystem of Python.
+PHCpack prototyped the first algorithms to compute a numerical irreducible decomposition of the solution set of a polynomial system.
+The package phcpy aims to bring the algorithms of numerical algebraic geometry into the computational ecosystem of Python.

 Related Software